SgtPooki/filecoin-upload-action/FLOW.md

 2. **Build phase (`src/build.js`)**
    - Parses inputs via `parseInputs('compute')`.
 This validates `path` and `network` but does not require the wallet key.
    - Detects fork PRs (by comparing head/base repo names).
-When detected, it records `upload_status=fork-pr-blocked` in the context and emits a notice that upload will be blocked.
+When detected, it records `uploadStatus=fork-pr-blocked` in the context and emits a notice that upload will be blocked.
    - Resolves `path` against the workspace and generates a CAR using `createCarFile()`.
    - Stores the CAR file path, size, and IPFS root CID in the in-memory context (see `src/context.js`).
    - Merges additional metadata (run id, PR details) through `mergeAndSaveContext()`.